How Much Snow Is Coming This Winter?

 Farmers Almanac Winter Weather Predictions

 Remember Snowmageddon 2010?
-What about last year's 'Polar Coaster'?
-Could this winter bring another historic winter season full of heavy snowfall, bitter dry air, bone-chilling winds—or all three?
+What about 2020's 'Polar Coaster'?
+Will we see more Bomb Cyclones this year?
+This winter could bring another historic season of heavy snowfall, bone-chilling winds, and record-breaking temperatures.

-In the southern half of the country, you should expect large swings in temperatures and a mixture of cold and various forms of precipitation during the season, which may include some late-season resurgences before the spring.
-The Almanac is calling for a 'Wild Card Winter' in some southern parts of the country, meaning conditions could turn from mild to serious or visa versa.
-The west and southwest regions should see a dry, generally mild winter this year, without too many surprises.
+In the southern half of the country, you should expect moderately colder temperatures in January that will give way to milder temperatures in February, and a mixture of the usual amounts of precipitation during the winter, which may include some late-season resurgences before the spring.
+The Almanac is calling for cooler-than-average temperatures in all southern parts of the country.
+The West and Southwest regions should have typical conditions for winter this year, without too many surprises.

 Forecast Image is Courtesy of Farmers' Almanac